 Consult with your personal tax preparer to confirm your own situation.

 Learn more at nysaflcio.org.

-Eligible educators can deduct up to $250 of qualified expenses paid in 2018.
+Eligible educators can deduct up to $250 of qualified expenses you paid in 2019.

 If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500.
 However, neither spouse can deduct more than $250 of his or her qualified expenses.